Previously, we defined Addiction

 How does this definition compare to other terms that describe addiction?

 Addictive behavior may be the broadest term, although people use it interchangeably with addiction.
 Both terms suggest that substances as well as activities can be addictions.
 Addictive behavior includes behaviors directly related to an addiction (e.g., injecting heroin, purchasing drugs).
 It also includes behaviors that are indirectly related to an addiction (e.g., secrecy surrounding use, dishonesty).
 Although perhaps any substance or activity could become addictive, usually the substance or activity is one that has an emotional impact.
 You are much more likely to get addicted to alcohol than water or (caffeine free) soda.
 Likewise, gambling is a behavior that can lead to an emotional high with each win (or near win).
 Therefore, it is more likely to become an addictive behavior than reading a book.
+Don't suffer in silence.
+Take our substance abuse assessment and get the help you need.

 Chemical dependence refers to addiction to any intoxicating substance.
 Thus, it excludes activities addictions.
 It also doesn't include nicotine and caffeine (or food).
 Although both nicotine and caffeine have an emotional impact, people do not normally consume them in doses that dramatically alter their state of consciousness.
 Interestingly, some treatment centers turn a blind eye to treatment participants who continue to practice other dangerous addictions such as smoking and over-eating while attending treatment.
 These treatment centers only consider "chemical dependence" to be an addiction worthy of treatment.
 Yet smoking and overeating lead to premature death much more often than alcohol and other substances combined.
 (Mokdad, Marks, Stroup & Gerberding, 2004).